akullpp/pjson-versionizer/README.md

 [![npm stable version](https://img.shields.io/npm/v/pjson-versionizer.svg)](https://npmjs.org/package/pjson-versionizer)

-Sets the versions of all dependencies inside the package.json to match the versions of the installed dependencies.
+Sets the versions of all dependencies in the `package.json` to match the versions of the installed dependencies located in the `node_modules`.

 ## Installation